openvinotoolkit/openvino/README.md

 Explore the list of [Good First Issues](https://github.com/openvinotoolkit/openvino/issues/17502), if you're looking for a place to start contributing.
 To be assigned to an issue, simply leave a comment with the `.take` command in the selected issue.
-Check out [Contribution Guidelines](./CONTRIBUTING.md) for more details.
+Check our [Contribution Guidelines](./CONTRIBUTING.md) for more details.

 Ask questions and seek support on: